Spruce

 Surface:

 Spruce Railroad Trail is located between Port Angeles and Forks and follows the north shore of Lake Crescent in Olympic National Park.
 The trail is a popular destination for families with children and is one of only a couple of trails in the park that allows dogs, so it is often busy.
 The hike is rewarding – it offers sparkling views of the lake and surrounding mountains, a couple of small waterfalls, wildflowers, cliff faces, and mature forest.
-While it is described in popular guidebooks as an easy and accessible trail, there are definitely things you should know before going.
+The trail has been paved and the parking lot has been improved since I first wrote this guide.
+The Spruce Railroad Trail is now a much more wheelchair accessible hike.

 The Spruce Railroad Trail, as the name implies, follows an old railroad bed along Lake Crescent.
 It is a popular destination due to its location and well maintained, generally level trail.
 If the entire hike is not possible for you, there are many wonderful views along the entire trail; you can turn back at any time and still have a rewarding experience.

-From the gravel parking area, head up the wide gravel trail.
-The first few paces are a bit steep, but it levels out to a gentle grade for about .5 mile without any elevation gain, then gently descends 75 feet in .4 miles to the lake.
+From the paved parking area, head up the wide paved trail.
+It is a bit steep for the first few hundred feet, but it levels out to a gentle grade for about .5 mile without any elevation gain, then gently descends 75 feet in .4 miles to the lake.
 You’ll pass the first waterfall.
 Here the trail levels out and you arrive at the first of the old railroad tunnels and the access to Devils Punchbowl.

-The tunnel is gravel roadbed and not very long, but it does curve so that the middle of it is dark.
+The trail through the tunnel is paved and not very long, but it does curve so that the middle of it is dark.
 I often pass through the tunnel without a light source, but it isn’t recommended.
 If you do not want to go into the tunnel and are up for a bit of a more difficult hike to Devils Punchbowl, you can go left up the footpath.

 From the bridge, the path ascends briefly to a rock outcropping over the lake; you have to step up and over and down the rocks, but it is pretty sure footing.
 Then it is a very short gentle walk to connect with the main trail on the other side of the tunnel.